ayushete02/anon-reader/README.md

 ## 📜 License

-This project is built for hackathon demonstration purposes.
+This project is built for hackathon demonstration purposes only.